josepdcs/kubectl-prof/README.md

 kubectl profiling mypod -t 1m --lang go -f /tmp/flamegraph.svg --pgrep go-app
 ```

+### Additional info

-Java profiling assumes that the process name is `java`.
+* Java profiling assumes that the process name is `java`.
+* Python profiling assumes that the process name is `python`.
+* Ruby profiling assumes that the process name is `ruby`.

 Use `--pgrep` flag if your process name is different.

 ## Installing